buildpacks/rfcs/text/0000-scriptless-buildpacks.md

 Thus, if you want to force a layer to regenerate, the `[buildpack.build.layers.metadata]` must contain appropriate keys to determine if they layer has changed.

-The commands defined in any `run` element will have access to script arguments (i.e. `$1`, `$2`, etc) as defined in the [Buildpack Spec](https://github.com/buildpack/spec/blob/master/buildpack.md), as well as other environment variables the lifecycle makes available.
+The commands defined in any `inline` element will have access to script arguments (i.e. `$1`, `$2`, etc) as defined in the [Buildpack Spec](https://github.com/buildpack/spec/blob/master/buildpack.md), as well as other environment variables the lifecycle makes available.

 # How it Works
 [how-it-works]: #how-it-works